bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Quantile regression in ordinal models

-The term ``$\mathrm{OR_{I}}$ model'' is ascribed to an ordinal model in which the number of outcomes ($J$) is equal to or greater than 3 (see Footnote~\ref{Footnote1}), location restriction is imposed by setting $\gamma_{p,1} = 0$, and scale restriction is achieved via constant variance (See \citet{Rahman-2016}; for a given value of $p$, variance of a standard AL distribution is constant).
-The location and scale restrictions are necessary to uniquely identify the parameters \citep[see][for further details and a pictorial representation]{Jeliazkov-etal-2008, Jeliazkov-Rahman-2012}.
+The term ``\(\mathrm{OR_{I}}\) model'' is ascribed to an ordinal model in which the number of outcomes (\(J\)) is equal to or greater than 3, location restriction is imposed by setting \(\gamma_{p,1} = 0\), and scale restriction is achieved via constant variance (See Rahman (2016); for a given value of \(p\), variance of a standard AL distribution is constant).
+Note that in contrast to Rahman (2016), our definition of \(OR_{I}\) model includes an ordinal model with exactly 3 outcomes.
+The location and scale restrictions are necessary to uniquely identify the parameters (see Jeliazkov, Graves, and Kutzbach (2008) and Jeliazkov and Rahman (2012) for further details and a pictorial representation).

-In estimation of $\mathrm{OR_{I}}$ model, we need to preserve the ordering of cut-points ($\gamma_{p,0}=-\infty < \gamma_{p,1} < \gamma_{p,2} < \ldots < \gamma_{p,J-1} < \gamma_{p,J}=\infty$) during the sampling process.
+During the MCMC sampling of the \(\mathrm{OR_{I}}\) model, we need to preserve the ordering of cut-points (\(\gamma_{p,0}=-\infty < \gamma_{p,1} < \gamma_{p,2} < \ldots < \gamma_{p,J-1} < \gamma_{p,J}=\infty\)).
 This is achieved by using a monotone transformation from a compact set to the real line.
-Many such transformations are available (e.g., log-ratios of category bin widths, arctan, arcsin), but the \CRANpkg{bqror} package utilizes the logarithmic transformation \citep{Albert-Chib-2001,Jeliazkov-etal-2008, Rahman-2016},
+Many such transformations are available (e.g., log-ratios of category bin widths, arctan, arcsin), but the \CRANpkg{bqror} package utilizes the logarithmic transformation (Albert and Chib 2001; Rahman 2016),